-Prior to the merger on December 31, 2006, we did not have a Compensation Committee.
-All of our directors and officers during 2006 resigned in connection with the closing of the merger on December 31, 2006.
-Due to the recent resignation of Dr. Hsiao from our Board of Directors, the current members of our Compensation Committee are Mr. Bar-Shalev and Ms. Harel Gross.
-Accordingly, until a new independent director is appointed to the Compensation Committee, any compensation decisions that would have otherwise been made by the Compensation Committee, will be submitted to all of the independent directors.
-Mr. Bar-Shalev was appointed to the Compensation Committee as of December 31, 2006 and Ms. Harel Gross was appointed to the Compensation Committee on June 26, 2007.
+Our Compensation Committee currently consists of Messrs.
+Bar Shalev and Sherazky and Ms. Harel Gross, who were appointed to the Committee on various dates during 2008.
+In addition, for certain periods during 2007 and 2008, Messrs Bronfeld and Toussia-Cohen and former directors Pinhas Barel Buchris and Jane H. Hsiao, served on our Compensation Committee.
 No member of our Compensation Committee or any executive officer of our company or of Protalix Ltd. has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
-No Compensation Committee member is or was an officer or employee of ours or of Protalix Ltd. Further, none of our executive officers serves on the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.
+No Compensation Committee member is or was an officer or employee of ours or of Protalix Ltd. Further, none of our executive officers serves on the board of directors or compensation committee.